karenjosephine22/dms1_blog/posts/sound_vision.md

 *In this moment, the goal is to forge a meaningful connection that enhances the viewer's understanding of the emotional or conceptual contrasts being highlighted.
 For instance, if the shots juxtapose a serene, comforting scene with a bustling, intense environment, the audience should recognize how these contrasting elements emphasize the broader theme of balance or the tension between tranquility and chaos.
 By aligning visual continuity, thematic consistency, and sound design, to create a cohesive experience that guides the audience through the intended emotional journey or narrative progression.*

 ## What sort of rhythm, tempo, or pace are you attempting to establish during this moment?
 How will your editing produce this?
 *I aim to establish a rhythm that reflects the emotional tone and narrative progression.
-The tempo or pace will be crafted to either create a sense of calm and introspection or to build tension and excitement, depending on the desired impact.
+The tempo or pace will be crafted to either create a sense of calm and introspection or to build tension and excitement.
 By controling the timing of cuts, the duration of each shot, and the flow of transitions with the rhythm of the accompanying audio and visual elements.*

 ## Updated Version of Story Board
 ![storyboard update](update.png)